"I GOT COVID": Joe Rogan says he's using ivermectin, an unproven anti-parasite drug, for treatment

 "I did that three days in a row," he said.
 "And here we are on Wednesday, and I feel great.
 I really only had one bad day — Sunday sucked."

 Ivermectin, an anti-parasite drug commonly used in livestock, is not approved by the Food and Drug Administration to prevent or treat COVID.
-The FDA and the CDC have warned against taking the drug in such instances — adding that there has been an uptick in calls to poison control centers across the U.S. by people who have ingested the drug as a form of treatment for the coronavirus.
+The FDA and the CDC have warned against taking the drug in such instances — adding that there has been an uptick in calls to poison control centers across the U.S. by people who have ingested it.
+Misinformation and unsubstantiated claims touting the drug have spread widely on social media.

 There are only three vaccines approved by the FDA to prevent COVID-19: Pfizer, Moderna and Johnson & Johnson.